How Do They Work?

 Commercial bridge loans are meant to act as temporary financing between a long-term mortgage or repositioning for a sale for a piece of commercial property.
 These types of loans have different terms and repayment structures.
 The rates vary depending on factors like property type, duration of loan term loan to value ratio, and in some cases the credit of the borrower.

 Commercial bridge loans are generally in the range of 1-2 points closing fees.
 1 point means 1 percent of the loan amount.
-Some banks or lenders will add other fees such as underwriting fees or document processing.
+Some banks or bridge loan providers will add other fees such as underwriting fees or document processing.
 Here are some sample fees.

 • Escrow Fee